 Pricing: A full price list can be found here

-Site24x7 Infrastructure is a cloud-based monitoring platform that includes a monitoring and management system for all servers of the services that support user interfaces.
+Site24x7 is a cloud-based monitoring platform that includes a monitoring and management system for all servers of the services that support user interfaces.

 The services covered by Site24x7 Infrastructure include virtualizations implemented by the VMWare and Hyper-V hypervisors.
 As well as virtualizations, Site24x7 Infrastructure can monitor Docker activity and the Nutanix hyper-converged infrastructure system.